ChrisLFieldsII/use-set-window/README.md

 # use-set-window

-set variables to the window
+Set variables to the window with a react hook.
+Useful for testing purposes.